dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 title: On Working Hard
 ---

-Ever since I was young, one of the things reinforced by my parents—all four of them, my two dads and my two moms—was the value of working hard.
+Ever since I was young, one of the things reinforced by my parents (all four of them, my two dads and my two moms) was the value of working hard.

 This upbringing taught me it’s actually wrong to think you should work smart, not hard.